-5.0 DELEGATION OF RESPONSIBILITIES
+5.0 Delegation of Responsibilities

-5.1 In situations or extenuating circumstances where the principal is not able to carry out their duties, a Superintendent of Education will discuss the matter with the respective principal.
-An appropriate plan of action will be determined and the teacher will be consulted, along with the president of the local bargaining unit.

-5.2 Regardless of whether the teacher's performance is appraised by the same or different individuals at different stages of the appraisal process, the results of each appraisal are valid.
+- 5.1 In situations or extenuating circumstances where the principal is not able to carry out his/her duties, a Superintendent of Education will discuss the matter with the respective principal.
+An appropriate plan of action will be determined and the teacher will be consulted, along with the president of the local bargaining unit. - 5.2 Regardless of whether the teacher's performance is appraised by the same or different individuals at different stages of the appraisal process, the results of each appraisal are valid.

-6.0 ANNUAL LEARNING PLANS
+6.0 Annual Learning Plans